 “2013 Sportsman 500.
 New battery, but won’t start.
 Just a loud, obnoxious sound.
 Assuming it’s a starter problem.
 Even tried jumping with my quick start and won’t turn over.”

-This is also a pricey piece to replace so seeking professional advice on whatever your starter problem is, is not a bad idea.
+This is also a pricey piece to replace, so seeking professional advice on whatever your starter problem is, is not a bad idea.
 A new starter can cost somewhere from $180 to $400 depending on your model and make.

 Before blaming anything on the starter, it’s best you check the wires first, just in case.
 If the problem is the starter, then your schedule just got busier.
 It’s going to take you a few hours to switch out your starter.
 One of the best ways to do this is to attack it from the left footrest, remove the cover there and go a little deeper, and you’ll get to the CVT.
 You will need some special tools to get through the outer CVT casing, but the secondary should be easy and that’s it.
 All you have to do is switch the starter and piece it back together.

-If you can’t start your ATV and hear the engine starting and then stop, followed by a few loud claps from your exhaust, then there would be a good chance that the spark plug has worn off.
+If you can’t start your ATV and hear the engine starting and then stopping, followed by a few loud claps from your exhaust, then there would be a good chance that the spark plug has worn off.